gletort/napari-epyseg/README.md

 ## Remark

-This plugin was tested on python 3.10, with epyseg version 0.1.52, napari version 0.4.19
+This plugin was tested on python 3.10, with epyseg version 0.1.52, napari version 0.4.19, tensorflow 2.14

+## Troubleshooting

+* On Linux Ubuntu, python 3.10, epyseg don't run with tensorflow 2.15 and output the error: `DNN not found`.
+Downgrading tensorflow to 2.14 worked.
+* `tifffile versions` compability: some versions of tifffile where not compatible with epyseg, but recent versions are now fine. `tifffile <= 2021.11.2` are fine and `tifffile==2025.1.10` also.

 ## License